Explore

 On these pages you will find regular updates and all the information, guidance and resources to help your parish address Racial Justice issues in our communities.

-Who are the Racial Justice Officers in the Diocese?
+Who is the Racial Justice Officer in the Diocese?

-Godfrey Kesari and Martha Mutikani were commissioned on 8th October 2022 (Read it here ) and they can be contacted on this email address
+Godfrey Kesari was commissioned on 8th October 2022 and can be contacted on this email address

 racialjustice@chichester.anglican.org